Can I claim expenses without a receipt?

 Travel is moving from one place of work to another.
-A common misconception on this is that you can claim from home to Work and back, this is not the case.
+A common misconception on this is that you can claim from home to work and back, this is not the case.
 So no need to start adding up how many times you took an Uber to work in the last year because you missed the bus!
-If you had to head to another part of town to do a course, then that travel can be counted.
+If you had to head to another part of town or another office location to do a course, then that travel can be counted.

 Uniform can be claimed for if it’s specific to the work you do.
 If the T-shirt you have to wear has a company logo on it or its regulation and you had to buy it, you can claim.
 You can then also claim for dry-cleaning those t-shirts.
 So add up how much you spent on washing them over the last year and you can include that in your $300.

-If you do courses such as Barista or RSA, then you can claim that back.
-This is the most popular thing claimed for without a receipt here at Pink Cow.
+If you do courses such as Barista training or RSA, then you can claim back the amount you’ve spent.
 Just let us know which course you did and how much it was, and we can put in the claim.

 Suppose you work in a more skilled labouring job you can claim for tools and equipment.
 For example, if you had to buy your own paintbrushes if you are a painter.